data-umbrella/event-transcripts/2025/112-liz-evaluation.md

 ## Resources
 - Intro to Evaluation workshop (paid): https://community.evallearn.com/plans/1529603?bundle_token=fb079779aa3f2ac7d3068f9199163a86&utm_source=manual
+- Slides: get link from Liz after uploading to Zenodo

 ## About the Event
 This session is a practical introduction to the field of program evaluation.
 We'll cover what evaluation is, how it differs from research, and the